eProsima/all-docs/source/eprosima-suite/eprosima_suite.rst

  $ docker run -it --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix \
  ubuntu-eprosima-suite:<FastDDS-Version>

-From the resulting Bash Shell you can run each feature.
+Each feature can be run from the resulting Bash Shell.

 .. _fast_dds_suite_examples: